Laser Hair Removal in Indianapolis

 Is laser hair removal suitable for my skin type?

-Can anyone be treated with laser hair removal?
+Can anyone get laser hair removal?

 - Cancer, specifically skin cancer